Bodhisattva vow

-Background
+In the sources of the early schools

-Buddhist sources like the Buddhavaṃsa and the Mahāvastu, contain stories of how in a previous life, Sakyamuni (then known as Sumedha) encountered the previous Buddha, Dīpankara, and made the vow to one day become a Buddha.
+The sources of the early Buddhist schools, like the Theravada Buddhavaṃsa and Nidanakatha (Prologue to the Jatakas), as well as the Mahasamghika Mahāvastu, contain stories of how in a previous life, Sakyamuni (then known as Sumedha) encountered the previous Buddha, Dīpankara, and made the vow to one day become a Buddha.
 Dīpankara confirmed that he would become a Buddha in the future.
 All early Buddhist schools held that making a vow in front of a living Buddha (and receiving a prediction), just like Sakyamuni had done, was the only way to become a bodhisattva.
 This view remains the orthodox understanding of bodhisattva vows in the Theravada tradition.

+According to the Mahāvastu, Shakyamuni Buddha's first vow to become a Buddha was made under another past Buddha also called Shakyamuni.
+The vow is reported as follows:When (the Bodhisattvas) have laid up an abundant store of merit, and have body and mind well developed they approach the beautiful Buddhas and turn their thoughts to enlightenment, (each vowing).

+"By the merit I have formerly laid up in store, may I have insight into all things.
+May not my vow come to naught, but may what I vow come to pass.

+"May my store of the root of merit be great enough for all living beings.
+Whatever evil deed has been done by me, may I alone reap its bitter fruit.